In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Default roles

-In the default set-up of BriefBuilder, you are provided with the following project model roles:
+In the default setup of BriefBuilder, the following project model roles are provided:

-- Verification executor: can enter verification results assigned ONLY assigned to them / their organisation / their role
+- Verification executor: can enter verification results for verifications assigned to them, their organisation, or their role.

-- Viewer – comments: can make comments only
+- Viewer – comments: can only make comments.

-- Viewer – published versions: cannot edit any data; can only view published versions; can make exports/predefined reports.
+- Viewer – published versions: cannot edit any data; can only view published versions.

 Fixed roles